 The name Terry Bollea probably doesn't strike fear in to your heart, but Hulk Hogan sure does; Eldrick Woods doesn't sound as sporty as Tiger Woods; and Stefani Germanotta doesn't have quite the same ring to it as Lady Gaga.
 These aliases undoubtedly helped these celebrities become household names.
 The world of app design is no different.

-Sometimes, a first impression is all you have – and that's often the case in the overcrowded App Store.
+Sometimes, a first impression is all you have – and that's often the case in the overcrowded App Store, especially when there are so many free apps available,.
 If you've figured out how to make an app you've done the complicated bit, so make sure your efforts don't go unrewarded by giving your app a great name.
 In this article we'll share how to name your creation so people pick it over hundreds of seemingly similar products.

 01. Hint at functionality

 Your app name should provide some indication of what it does.
 If you go for something totally obscure, you'll be relying a lot on your app icon to convey its function, which puts certain constraints on your creativity.

 One convention is to pair the basic function of the app with a word that enhances it and adds originality.
 Think of Evernote, Wunderlist and Tweetbot as prime examples.
 Since clarity and recognisability are so important, make sure they take the front seat when deciding on a name.